prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

     # Activate venv (Windows: venv\Scripts\activate, Linux/Mac: source venv/bin/activate)
     pip install .
     ```

-    > **Linux Users: Tkinter Dependency**
-    > If you are running PICA on Linux, you may need to install `tkinter`, as it is not always included in default Python installations.
-To install it on Debian/Ubuntu, run: `sudo apt-get install python3-tk`.
-For other distributions, consult your package manager.

     *Note: Ensure you have the NI-VISA drivers installed on your host machine to allow [`PyVISA`](https://github.com/pyvisa/pyvisa) to communicate with the hardware.*